whyliuxing/reverse-engineering-journal/README.md

 * One beautiful thing about Base64 is how easy it is to develop a custom substitution cipher since the only item that needs to be changed is the indexing string

 ## *12/16/16 (Stripped Binaries)*
+* There are 2 sections that contain symbols: .dynsym and .symtab. .dynsym contains dynamic/global symbols, those symbols are resolved at runtime. .symtab contains all the symbols.
+Since they are not necessary for runtime, they are not loaded into memory
-* nm command to list all symbols in the binary
+* nm command to list all symbols in the binary from .symtab
+* Stripped binary == no .symtab symbol table
 * With non-stripped, gdb can identify local function names and knows the bounds of all functions so we can do: disas "function name"
 * With stripped binary, gdb can’t even identify main.
 Can identify entry point using the command: info file.
 Also, can’t do disas since gdb does not know the bounds of the functions so it does not know which address range should be disassembled.
 Solution: use examine(x) command on address pointed by pc register like: x/14i $pc